justapieop/cakedj/README.md

 **Note:**
 - Java 11 or newer is required

+- If you are using Heroku or similar services, please skip this process

 - If you know how to eliminate errors, you are fine to skip this note, if you don't, please double check the `build` status under the project's name.
 As long as the status is `Passing`, you are fine to continue

 The building process is simple.
-Clone the repository and type the command below:
+Clone the repository then type the command in the terminal that corresponds to your operating system

 For Windows: